Sean Paul: 2001–2015: Atlantic Records deal and international success

 In 2001, Paul continued his work with manager and producer Jeremy Harding, Paul released a single "Gimme the Light" after writing and recording his lyrics to the "Buzz" riddim, the single turned out to be a nationwide success in Jamaica and eventually became a worldwide smash hit in 2002, ultimately reaching number 7 on the Billboard Hot 100, the early crossover momentum of the single would help Paul secure a record deal with Atlantic Records in a joint venture deal with his label VP Records, the single would then appear on his second studio album, Dutty Rock which was released in November 2002.
-All of its latter hit singles would also receive heavy airplay and rotation on MTV and BET.
+All of its latter hit singles would also receive airplay and rotation on MTV and BET.

 In early 2003, the second single "Get Busy" was released and would end up topping the Billboard Hot 100 months later, making it Paul's first number-one hit, it was also the first ever dancehall song to top the chart.
 Dutty Rock became a worldwide commercial success, peaking in the top ten on the Billboard 200, was certified double-platinum by the Recording Industry Association of America (RIAA) and eventually selling over six million copies worldwide.
 Dutty Rock won the Best Reggae Album at the 46th Annual Grammy Awards in 2004.
 "Get Busy" was also nominated for Best Male Rap Solo Performance in that year.
-Simultaneously, Paul was featured on Beyoncé's U.S. number-one hit song "Baby Boy" and Blu Cantrell's "Breathe", although didn't perform well in the United States but was a massive hit in Europe.
-Both helped to push his reputation further still in the United States.
-This album not only further popularized dancehall music in the 2000s, but also helped developed and popularized the genre of dancehall pop, a musical fusion between the rhythmic styles and melodies of dancehall and pop music.
+Simultaneously, Paul was featured on Beyoncé's U.S. number-one hit song "Baby Boy", and also Blu Cantrell's "Breathe" which did not perform well in the United States but was a massive hit in Europe.
+This album not only further popularized dancehall music in the 2000s, but also helped developed and popularized the genre of dancehall pop.